A construction of slice knots via annulus twists: Preliminary

 We recall the definitions of an annulus presentation of a knot as follows: Let $A \subset \R^2 \cup \{ \infty \} \subset S^3$ be a trivially embedded annulus with an $\varepsilon$-framed unknot $c$ in $S^3$ as shown in the left side of Figure~\ref{fig:Def-BP}, where $\varepsilon = \pm 1$.
 Take an embedding of a band $b$: $I \times I \to S^3$ such that \begin{itemize} \item $b(I \times I) \cap \partial A = b(\partial I \times I)$, \item $b(I \times I) \cap \text{int} A$ consists of ribbon singularities, and \item $b(I \times I) \cap c= \emptyset$, \end{itemize} where $I = [0,1]$.
 Throughout this paper, we assume that $A \cup b(I \times I)$ is orientable.
 This means that we deal with only 0-framed knots, see \cite{AJOT}.
 For simplicity, we also assume that $\varepsilon=-1$.
 If a knot $K \subset S^3$ is isotopic to the knot $\left( \partial A \setminus b(\partial I \times I)\right) \cup b( I \times \partial I)$ in $M_{c}(-1) \approx S^3$, then we say that $K$ admits an \textit{annulus presentation} $(A,b,c)$.
 A typical example of an annulus presentation of a knot is given in Figure~\ref{fig:Def-BP}.

 Let $K$ be a knot admitting an annulus presentation $(A,b,c)$.
 Shrinking the annulus $A$ slightly, we obtain an annulus $A' \subset A$ as shown in Figure~\ref{fig:Ex-AT}.
-Let $K_n$ be the knot obtained from $K$ by the $n$-fold annulus twist along $A'$.
-We call $K_n$ \textit{the knot obtained from $K$ by the $n$-fold annulus twist} without mentioning $A'$.
-The first author, Jong, Omae and Takeuchi proved the following.
+We apply the $n$-fold ($n \in \Z$) annulus twist along $A'$ and blow down the $-1$-framed unknot $c$.
+Figure~\ref{fig:Ex-AT} illustrates the case $n=1$.
+We call the resulting knot \textit{the knot obtained from $K$ by the $n$-fold annulus twist} without mentioning $A'$.
+The first author, Jong, Omae and Takeuchi proved the following:

 \begin{lem} [\cite{AJOT}] Let $K$ be a knot admitting an annulus presentation and $K_n$ ($n \in \Z$) the knot obtained from $K$ by the $n$-fold annulus twist.
 Then

 If $K$ is a slice knot, then $K_n$ bounds a smoothly embedded disk in a homotopy 4-ball $W(K_n)$ such that $\partial W(K_n) \approx S^3$. \end{lem}